DavidAPease/adafruit-fram-raspberry-pi/README.md

 flexible.
 (Folks who are familiar with the Adafruit Arduino driver will recognize that this is the same model as, and an extension of, that driver.)

-If anyone undertakes this implementation based on my code, I would enjoy hearing abou it (pease at coati dot com).
+If anyone undertakes this implementation based on my code, I would enjoy hearing abou it.